psyraxaus/Prosim2GSX/to-do/modularization-strategy.md

 - [x] Create `FlightPlanService.cs` implementation file
 - [x] Move flight plan loading and parsing logic from FlightPlan class to FlightPlanService
 - [x] Update FlightPlan class to use FlightPlanService
-- [ ] Add unit tests for FlightPlanService
+- [ ] Add unit tests for FlightPlanService (see unit-testing-strategy.md)
 - [x] Test the implementation to ensure it works correctly

 #### 2.3 ProsimDoorService